jbroughton0429/bl_demo/terraform/README.md

     This will build out your environment (), and if you uncommented the Buckets, build out your Buckets.

 **Please remember that you will need to uncomment the buckets for the first round, in order for TF-State to be built.**
-5. Run the following commands to retrieve the Internal and External IP addresses of your instances (this will be used at a later state)
-    ```sh
-    $ terraform -chdir=devops show | grep public_ip
     ```